APS Bank

-The APS Bank, successor of the Unione Cattolica San Giuseppe, is a Maltese bank established in 1910 by a Jesuit, Fr.
+The APS Bank (Apostleship of Prayer Savings Bank), successor of the Unione Cattolica San Giuseppe, is a Maltese bank established in 1910 by a Jesuit, Fr.
 Michael Vella and in 1948 the bank's ownership was transferred to the Archdiocese of Malta and Gozo.

 The bank was incorporated into a private limited liability company in 1970 and granted a commercial licence in 1990.
 Since then it has kept expanding its operations in a number of different directions.
-Today it employs some 300 staff working in nine branches and agencies across Malta and Gozo.
-APS Bank holds two subsidiaries, namely APS Consult Ltd and APS Funds Sicav plc.
+Today it employs some 700 staff working in the Head Office in Swatar and in the 12 branches across Malta and Gozo.
+APS Bank holds three subsidiaries, namely APS Funds SICAV plc, ReAPS Asset Management Limited and IvaLife Insurance Ltd.

 In October 2010, culminating its 100-year anniversary celebrations, the bank inaugurated a modern seven storey Head Office block in Swatar, Birkirkara.
 APS Bank is an active member of European Federation of Ethical and Alternative Banks (FEBEA).